justinhj/justinhj.github.io/_posts/2018-05-06-hacker-news-api-4.md

 Not only is the new code easier to read, we now have the parts that make it up available to easily make new programs.

-# But how cool is Monix, though?
+# A small demo of Monix Reactive

 I'm just getting started learning about what the Monix library, but I spent a few minutes playing around in the [Ammonite](http://ammonite.io/) REPL and had a lot of fun.
 For example, Hacker News has a MaxItem API, which tells you the ID of the last posted item (it increase monotonically).
-So for fun I used the Monix Observer (part of the reactive module) to generate a tick every 30 seconds at which point you can execute a Task.
-These few lines of code will check Hacker News every 30 seconds and print the latest comment.
-Pretty fun:
+So I used the Monix Observer (part of the reactive module) to generate a tick every 30 seconds at which point you can execute a Task.
+These few lines of code will check Hacker News every 30 seconds and print the latest comment:

 ![Live comments](/../images/livecomments.png)